 Mid-SURE presentations and are organized by category.
 When students register to participate in Mid-SURE, they indicate in which category they intend to compete.
 If you are registering and are unsure of which category best fits your research topic, contact us and we can help.
 Categories that receive an insufficient number of projects will be moved to another related category.

-Topics related to crop and livestock production including animal science, aquaculture and fisheries, dairy science, poultry science, forestry, agronomy, crop sciences, soil sciences, botany, horticulture, entomology, and agricultural economics, as well as topics related to basic and applied research in plant biology, plant pathology, plant biochemistry and plant genetics/genomics.
+Topics related to crop and livestock production include animal science, aquaculture and fisheries, dairy science, poultry science, forestry, agronomy, crop sciences, soil sciences, botany, horticulture, entomology, and agricultural economics.

 Arts & Humanities